VinhhDo/VinhDo.Medicine-Sales-Analytic-System-Project/README.md

 ### Technologies Used
 The project utilizes the following technologies:

-Database: [Specify the database management system used, e.g., PostgreSQL] Data Warehouse: [Specify the data warehousing technology used, e.g., Snowflake] Business Intelligence Tool: [Specify the tool used, e.g., Tableau] Programming Languages: [Specify any programming languages used, e.g., SQL, Python]
+Database: Microsoft SQL Server Management Studio (SSMS)
+ETL: SQL Server Integration Services (SSIS)
+Data Warehouse: Microsoft SQL Server Management Studio (SSMS) Business Intelligence Tool: Tableau Desktop
+Other Tools: DRAW.io (for diagramming), Codebeautify (for code formatting)

 ### Contributing
 Contributions to the project are welcome!
 If you find any issues, bugs, or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Let's work together to enhance the functionality and usability of the reporting system.